TheHurricaneCat/UMAI-POS-System/README.md

 1. `npm create vite@latest project_name_here --template`
 2. Select `react` using arrowkeys (skip this step if not being asked to)
 3. Select `javascript`

+### Running and setting up Electron builds: ###
+*Open your IDE's terminal and run the following commands:*
+1. `npm install` (ensures that all new node_modules are installed)
+2. `npm run build` (builds a standalone version of the application)
+3. `npm run dist` (packages the application into an executable)
+4. (Optional) `npx electron .` (if you want to test the standalone version without creating an executable, but make sure to run step 2 at each new change)